natir/knot/Readme.md

 # KNOT

-KNOT: Knowlwdge Network Overlap exTraction is a tool for the investigation of fragmented long read assemblies.
+KNOT: Knowledge Network Overlap exTraction is a tool for the investigation of fragmented long read assemblies.

 Give an assembly and a set of reads to KNOT, it will output an information-rich contig graph in GFA format that tells you about adjacencies between contigs.